Fat Dog Mendoza

-Fat Dog Mendoza is an animated television series produced by Sunbow Entertainment, Sony Wonder Television and TMO-Loonland loosely based on a Dark Horse one-off comic book of the same name.
-It is the first Cartoon Network Europe co-production and originally premiered on Cartoon Network UK on February 28, 2000.
+Fat Dog Mendoza is an animated television series produced by Sunbow Entertainment, Sony Wonder Television, and TMO-Loonland.
+The series is loosely based on a Dark Horse one-off comic book of the same name.
+The first Cartoon Network Europe co-production, it premiered on Cartoon Network UK on February 28, 2000.

 Premise

-The show centers a smart-mouthed dog who is incredibly obese, so much to the point that he is ball-shaped with small, stubby legs.
+The show centers on a smart-mouthed dog who is incredibly obese, so much to the point that he is ball-shaped with small, stubby legs.
 Other characters include Little Costumed Buddy, Piranha Mae, and Onion Boy.
-The group try to fight crime in the fictional neighbourhood "Neighbourhood X" and they try to find for justice but often fail humorously.
+The group fights crime in the fictional neighborhood of "Neighbourhood X".
+They try to fight for justice, but they often fail humorously.